 It’s the dawn of a new era for retailers.
-Millennials and the emergent Generation Z are tech-savvy, well informed, and eager to share their feelings about retail and product experiences with their multiple social networks.
+Millennials and Generation Z are educated, tech-savvy, and eager to share their feelings about retail and product experiences across multiple social networks.

-Whereas large retailers are focusing on creating a more curated customer experience, smaller operations are tackling how to scale efficiently.
-And all retailers want to figure out the right balance between online and physical storefronts.
+Whereas large retailers remain focused on building a more curated customer experience, smaller operations are tackling how to scale more efficiently.
+And all retailers want to determine the best balance between online and physical storefronts.

 Food Industry Retail

 Based on Refrigerated and Frozen Foods research, higher transportation and commodity costs will keep driving prices higher.
-As a result, retailers are studying inflation aggressively to remain competitive in a changing environment.
+As a result, retailers are keeping a close eye on inflation to remain competitive in a changing environment.

 And that’s just the beginning.
-A report from Label Insight and the Food Marketing Institute (FMI) showed that 75% of consumers would switch to a brand that provides more in-depth product information, apart from what’s on the actual label.
+A report from Label Insight and the Food Marketing Institute (FMI) showed that 75% of consumers would switch to a brand that provides more in-depth product information, apart from what’s on the label.
 Less than 40% of shoppers felt that way in 2016.

 Coping with Multiple Market Pressures

-As brand owners, contract manufacturers, and suppliers grapple with multiple market pressures, it’s critical they cooperate more effectively to respond as quickly as possible.
+As brand owners, contract manufacturers, and suppliers grapple with multiple market pressures, it’s critical they cooperate more effectively to increase response times.
 We held a roundtable discussion with retail customers and suppliers to identify pain points and uncover ideas for progress.

 A recurring issue that emerged was how unnecessarily difficult it was in the past to track and approve raw materials and manufactured goods as they moved along the supply chain – all while ensuring the required documentation was in order.

 Supply Chain Visibility

 They’re not struggling anymore.
-With TraceGains, automated workflows and alerts ensure that required tasks happen while documentation and information exchange is digitized and readily available.
-They now have a complete audit trail, with data that powers dashboards and reports for valuable insight into supplier performance, compliance, and more giving them the supply chain visibility needed to manage risk and drive process improvement.
+With TraceGains, automated workflows and alerts ensure that necessary tasks happen while documentation and information exchange is digitized and readily available.
+They now have a complete audit trail, with data that drives dashboards and reports for valuable insight into supplier performance, compliance, and more, providing the supply chain visibility needed to manage risk and drive process improvement.